 The TesTex Eagle 2000 Multichannel RFET System is based on the principles of Remote Field Electromagnetic Technique (RFET).
 It is designed to quickly and accurately inspect ferrous tubing found in heat exchangers and drum-to-drum boiler generating banks.
 Inspections using RFET are conducted from the tube ID (inner diameter).Other applications include air cooler fins and fans, tubular air heaters, and certain types of short-run plant piping.
 The Eagle 2000 uses RFET probes that have eight (8) sensors equally spaced around the probe’s circumference (smaller diameters may have four or six sensors).
 Eight sensors allow real time, 3-D, color graphic display showing the tube circumference as if the tube were split open and laid flat.
 Because these discreet pick-up sensors are very small–only a few millimeters in diameter–they have higher resolution and greater detection capabilities for small flaws such as pitting.
+All data can be imported into the 3-D Tube Sheet Mapping Software for an overall visual of the equipment being tested.

 The Eagle 2000 detects and quantifies flaws such as baffle cutting and fret wear, erosion and corrosion, pitting, soot blower thinning, flue gas erosion, and steam impingement.